Which Mini Acoustic Guitar is Right For Me?

-All four of these models are going to appeal to different players so it's important to bare that in mind.
+All five of these models are going to appeal to different players so it's important to bare that in mind.
 We would always recommend trying out each guitar in store before making a buying decision.
 With that said, here is our ranking.

-We should say now, all four of these models are well made, have a great heritage and perform great!
+We should say now, all five of these models are well made, have a great heritage and perform great!
 We know however that the small guitar is a hot topic for discussion and sometimes, it's easy to be drawn towards the most popular model (The Martin LX1E).
 What we aimed to do was make you the reader aware of the other models are available before buying so that you can choose exactly what's right for you.

 If you'd like to see more travel size guitars or mini acoustics, check out our top 5 travel guitars video for even more options: